f47iw4/f47iw4/README.md

 <!-- about me -->

-         Hi 👋 I'm a Software Development student eager to kick-start my career in the tech industry 😊 I have strong foundations in:
+Hi 👋 I'm a Sofware Development student and an Information Technology enthusiast.

-         Graphic Design 🎨
-         Photography 📸🎞
-         CS fundamentals 💾1️⃣0️⃣
+With strong foundations in Front-End Development, CS fundamentals 💾1️⃣0️⃣ and Graphic Design 🎨📸🎞,

-         and I'm all set to apply my skills in a real-world setting.
+I'm all set to apply my skills in a real-world setting.

 Currently looking for an internship 👩🏽‍💻
 🌱 you can take a look at my LinkedIn or ask me anything,

-         ~~feel free to contact~~ ✨🌱
+    # feel free to contact and thanks for passing by ~ ✨🌱

 <a href="https://www.linkedin.com/in/fatima-gonzalez-rhanny/" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="https://www.linkedin.com/in/fatima-gonzalez-rhanny/" weight="20" width="20" /></a>